Is ESPN BET Legal in North Carolina?

-ESPN BET is legal in North Carolina, with the current launch time set to be noon ET on Monday, March 11.
-In the meantime, new users can pre-register with ESPN BET North Carolina promo code ROTONC to unlock $225 in bonus bets for the start of North Carolina sports betting.
+ESPN BET is legal and live in North Carolina.
+New users can register with ESPN BET North Carolina promo code ROTONC to unlock $225 in bonus bets for the start of North Carolina sports betting.

-With this NC betting promo, you're getting $225 in total bonus bets when you pre-register now and log into your account on March 11.
-You will receive a $25 bonus bets right when you login, and an additional eight $25 bonus bets after your first $10 deposit and bet.
+With this NC betting promo, you're getting $225 in total bonus bets when you register now and make a first-time deposit and bet of at least $10.
+Plus, get a 200% deposit match up to $500 on that initial deposit.

 Click on any of the BET NOW buttons located on this page to use ESPN BET North Carolina promo code ROTONC, getting you $225 in bonus bets at one of the top North Carolina sportsbooks.

-New customers can pre-register with ESPN BET North Carolina promo code ROTONC between now and the March 11 go-live date to qualify for a Bet Anything, Get $225 in Bonus Bets pre-registration welcome offer.
+New customers can register with ESPN BET North Carolina promo code ROTONC now to qualify for a Bet Anything, Get $225 in Bonus Bets pre-registration welcome offer.
 Use these steps to pre-register a new ESPN BET North Carolina account today:

-- Click on the "BET NOW" sign-up link to pre-register a new ESPN BET North Carolina online sportsbook account.
+- Click on the "BET NOW" sign-up link to register a new ESPN BET North Carolina online sportsbook account.

 - This brings you to the new customer pre-registration portal at ESPN BET North Carolina, prompting you to enter your personal identifying information, including your name, phone number, email address, and mailing address.